platformsh/platformsh-docs/docs/src/define-routes/cache.md

 ### Cache zipped content separately

 Use `Vary: Accept-Encoding` to serve different content depending on the encoding.
-Useful for ensuring that gzipped content is not served to clients that can't read it.
+Useful for ensuring that gzipped content isn't served to clients that can't read it.